 AI is capable of generating images and art, writing news pieces, fully engaging in conversations, predicting patient outcomes, diagnosing diseases, helping with physiological problems and more.
 Within 10 years it will be like electricity is now, a core part of everything and everyone.

 Crypto: I have already gone into great detail about the importance of cryptocurrencies and how this will affect the Internet and thus, our day to day lives.
 If you haven’t read it I’d highly suggest you do as it’s another huge disruption that is coming at lightning pace.
+If you’re wanting to get a beginners primer on it all though, we highly recommend this piece on What Is A Bitcoin?

 Over the next 10 years it’s highly possible that we’re going to see yet another huge shift in how everything is done online.
 From changing the way we purchase goods online (from fiat to crypto) all the way to what platforms take over from Facebook or YouTube.